Frank McKeown: Coaching career

 McKeown moved into coaching as first team coach at Stranraer in 2019.
 He was promoted to assistant manager in May 2020 when Chris Aitken left the position to join brother Stephen Aitken at East Kilbride.
-McKeown left the Blues in May 2021, following manager Stephen Farrell to Dumbarton.
+McKeown left the Blues in May 2021, taking on the same role with Scottish League One club Dumbarton.
+After four years as assistant to Stephen Farrell, McKeown was appointed Sons manager in December 2025 and signed a two year extension with the club in April 2026 - after leading them to safety in Scottish League Two and their longest unbeaten run in 14 years.

 Personal life

 As well as being a part-time footballer until he joined Morton, McKeown worked full-time as a fireman.
-He was involved in the rescue attempts after the Clutha Vaults tragedy in 2013.
+He was involved in rescue attempts following the 2013 Glasgow helicopter crash, captaining Stranraer in a game against Clyde a few hours later.